thw17/BIO598_Tutorial/README.md

 This will allow _anyone_ to read, write, or run your script.
 If you need to limit some aspects of reading/writing/executing, see [this page](http://ss64.com/bash/chmod.html) for more information on the different codes you can use.

 #### Snakemake
+So, for the general purpose of sharing our analyses, a bash script works well.
+But what if we want to allow users to flexibly add more samples or change the reference genome?
+What about if we need to run processes in parallel on a high performance cluster (this isn't a worry for our tiny example, but is often critical when working with real genomic datasets)?

+One solution is [Snakemake](https://bitbucket.org/johanneskoester/snakemake/wiki/Home), a program that allows users to construct workflows in Python.
+I will only provide a very, very brief introduction in this tutorial.
+For more information, I highly recommend checking out the [official tutorial](http://snakemake.bitbucket.org/snakemake-tutorial.html), [reading the documentation](https://bitbucket.org/snakemake/snakemake/wiki/Documentation), and browsing the [Google group](https://groups.google.com/forum/#!forum/snakemake).